Europe's gas crisis: Could LNG help boost energy security? | DW | 20.01.2022

 "Current inventories are about 47% of full capacity," Bernd Weidensteiner, senior economist at Commerzbank in Frankfurt, told DW.
 "Normal for this time of the year is about 60% ... so we are significantly lower."

-Indeed, a Commerzbank graphic posted to Twitter shows that in previous years, EU inventories have ranged between 60% and more than 85% in January.
+Indeed, a Commerzbank graphic posted to Twitter shows that, in previous years, EU inventories have ranged from 60% to more than 85% in January.

 Russia is believed by the West to be planning a full-scale invasion of Ukraine, after the Kremlin amassed more than 100,000 troops at its border with the Eastern European country over the past two months.